pepstock-org/Charba-Wiki/docs/DateAdapters.md

 | quarter | [Q]Q - YYYY | Q1 - 2020
 | year | YYYY | 2020

-To see all available formats, have a look [here](https://moment.github.io/luxon/docs/manual/formatting.html) into Moment.js documentation.
+To see all available formats, have a look [here](https://moment.github.io/luxon/docs/manual/formatting.html) in the Moment.js documentation.

 ## Luxon

 [Luxon](https://moment.github.io/luxon/) is a powerful, modern, and friendly wrapper for Javascript dates and times.

-These are the defaults that the library implements that you can change into cartesian time axis.
+These are the defaults that the library implements that you can change in the cartesian time axis.

 | Name | Default | Example
 | ---- | ------- | -------